turbine-kreuzberg/spryker-idea-plugin/README.md

 - Files can be extended in batches, just select multiple files at once.
 - You can configure the PYZ directory and the base-namespace in Settings->Tools->PYZ Plugin.
 - In OMS XML files you can click command and condition names (e.g. "Oms/SendOrderConfirmation") to get to the definition in either OmsDependencyProvider or any OmsDependencyInjector.
 You can also click the name of a subprocess to open the file (e.g. "DummySubprocess/DummyRefund01.xml").
+- In Twig files you can click the names of included files (e.g. molecules, atoms, widgets etc...).
 <!-- Plugin description end -->

 ---